ekline-expnet/icon-font-to-png/README.md

-                        it's used as a prefix if multiple icons are exported --keep_prefix         do not remove common icon prefix (i.e. 'fa-arrow- right' instead of 'arrow-right')
+                        it's used as a prefix if multiple icons are exported --keep_prefix         do not remove common icon prefix (i.e. 'fa-arrow- right' instead of 'arrow-right') --export_dir          directory into which exported png files will be put --wrapper_icon        name of an icon to wrap all icons with (e.g. circle-thin)

 ```